Shabbat (Talmud)

 The Mishnah and Talmud go to great lengths to carefully define and precisely determine the observance of the Sabbath.
-The tractate is thus one of the longest in terms of chapters in the Mishnah, and folio pages in the Talmud.
-It comprises 24 chapters and has a Gemara – rabbinical analysis of and commentary on the Mishnah – in both the Babylonian Talmud and all but the last four chapters of the Jerusalem Talmud.
-There is a Tosefta of 18 chapters on this tractate.
+The tractate is thus one of the longest in terms of chapters in the Mishnah and folio pages in the Talmud.
+It comprises 24 chapters and has a Gemara—rabbinical analysis of and commentary on the Mishnah—in both the Babylonian Talmud and all but the last four chapters of the Jerusalem Talmud.
+There is also a Tosefta of 18 chapters on this tractate.